 The coronavirus is mainly a respiratory pathogen, and does not seem to be a source of dizziness or hearing loss.
-There is some literature about it infecting the eyes however.
 We support the steps recommended by the CDC to reduce the speed that it is transmitted, i.e. "flatten the curve", and we think this has worked in Illinois.

-CDH, being a medical practice, is an essential business and has not shut down, but we have scaled back.
-We reduced "in person" visits to the clinic, by substituting telehealth.
+CDH reduced "in person" visits to the clinic by substituting telehealth.
 We are physically in the office, seeing about 2 "live" patients a day/provider and doing a lot of televisits.
 We will continue to offer televisits to all patients as long as health insurance permits.
 We are also doing "tele-triage" -- getting basic information over the phone rather than in person.
 In this regard, if you know your weight, your blood pressure and pulse -- please let us know over the phone.

 Two types of visits: regular, televisits

-If you are low risk and come to visit us in person right now, you are a "regular visit", we require a mask (any kind).
-There are no hand shakes with anybody.
-We take the temperature of all people entering the clinic (including staff), we ourselves use gloves, masks, and wipe down surfaces including examination equipment.
+If come to visit us in person right now, you are a "regular visit".
+All new patients and about half of return patients are regular visits.
+We encourage low risk returns to visit in person, as we can do a better job, For everybody, we require a mask (any kind).
+There are no hand shakes.
+We take the temperature of all people entering the clinic (including staff).
+We ourselves use gloves, masks, and sanitize surfaces between patients, including examination equipment.
 Our waiting room chairs are widely spaced out.